 Let's be honest: The trends we’re seeing now and what will be trending later in 2021 may be two very different things.
 We don’t know what the rest of the month, much less next year, will look like in the world of weddings.

-What we do know is that weddings in 2021 will look different: Eighty-one percent of our followers say the pandemic has changed their expectations for their wedding.
+What we do know is that weddings in 2021 will look different: Eighty-one percent of our followers say the 2020 has changed their expectations for their wedding.
 This year, we are also seeing that couples are generally making everything more intentional, focusing on the ceremony, creating more personalized details, and spending more money per guest to make them feel really included in the experience.